pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice.md

 **NOTE**: _The last observation above extends to the value of including concrete observations in general (successes, failures, attempts and others)._

-# Integrating the short-term and the long-term
+# Integrating the actual and the potential
 ## Acceptance of reality
 The acceptance of reality, i.e. the conscious affirmation of the facts of reality is the basis for rationality and thus for morality.
 Never place an "I wish" over an "it is", since doing so is means turning away from the real in favour of the unreal, i.e. that which you neither have nor seek knowledge about.
 Accept reality for all that it is so you can effectively strive toward what can be, i.e. the pursuit of value presupposes the acknowledgement of truth.